 We’d love it if you could join us on December 9th for our virtual dinner!
-You can register for free here.

 Read on for this year’s project line-up in the Parade of Accomplishments, and click here to learn more about the Greenway Hall of Fame and Jim Ellis Spirit Awards and recipients.

-Let’s start this parade with the latest achievement for the Greenway’s Middle Fork Snoqualmie campaign.
+Let’s start this parade with the latest achievement for the Greenway’s Middle Fork Snoqualmie Campaign.
 The Mt.
 Baker-Snoqualmie National Forest has a new day-use site on the beautiful Middle Fork at historic Camp Brown, with a loop trail winding through towering evergreens to reach riverside picnic areas.
 Most exciting of all, this new site is one of very few places in the nation to offer an ADA-accessible trail along a designated Wild and Scenic River!
 This former North Bend Timber Company camp and Forest Service guard station is now a place for people of all ages and abilities to experience nature along a magnificent riverfront, thanks to: the Forest Service; the Greenway Trust; and special thanks to funders of the Middle Fork Campaign, who made this possible–including REI Co-op, The Boeing Company, National Forest Foundation, Washington State Recreation and Conservation Office, and private donors.
 Add a riverside picnic at Camp Brown to your Greenway bucket list!
 Full story.

 (video: © 2020 Morven Balmidiano)